 It is possible, to a certain extent, to send and receive encrypted emails.
 PRV would like to remind its customers that when an email is sent to email@example.com without encryption, the sender is responsible for the risk that it may not reach PRV, for example, if technical problems occur during transmission, or that the receipt of emails at PRV is delayed, or that the email which reaches PRV is unreadable.
 For that reason, we recommend that applications to PRV are not sent by email.

-What is said during telephone contact with PRV about commissions (consultancy services) or general enquiries is never passed on, except when internal communication is necessary in order to give the customer the best possible service.
+What is said during telephone contact with PRV about commissions (search services) or inventions which are still under secrecy is never passed on, except when internal communication is necessary in order to give the customer the best possible service.
 Spoken information in cases regarding the authority's work – for example, applications for patents or trademark and design protection – must be documented in office notes if the information could be relevant for future processing.
 Office notes result in a written document.
 Such a document is secret or public at PRV depending on in what type of case the information has been given and what type of information it includes.
 See the specific headings above.

 In the electronic filing of patent applications using the online service Swedish Patent Application, or the filing of commissions using PRV InterPat Secure (PIS), transmission takes place encrypted with Secure Sockets Layer (SLL).
 An electronic receipt from PRV is received in such applications.
 The same applies for the electronic filing of patent applications, as well as for the filing of trademark applications and applications for renewals of trademarks directly on our website.
 The receipt is proof that the application has been received.
 In electronic patent applications, you also receive the application number that the case has been given.
 Applications for trademark or design registration can be filed electronically, but must still be confirmed by a handwritten signature on paper.

-For secure electronic submission and delivery of consultancy services, we recommend PRV InterPat Secure (PIS).
+For secure electronic submission and delivery of search services, we recommend PRV InterPat Secure (PIS).